iamdevmarcos/weather-app/README.md

 # weather-app with reactjs
-> a simple web app to see the weather
+> a simple web app to see the weather.

 <img src="./public/gif/Project.gif" alt="gif">